UnfoldDataScience/Agentic_Ai_For_Beginner/INITIAL_SETUP.md

 3.  **Accessing the Key in Code:**
     * The Python code in this course will automatically read the key from the `.env` file for secure use (Just ensure you give the right path)

-The video, [OpenAI: How To Generate API Keys](https://www.youtube.com/watch?v=Lj43aSwNpog), provides a visual walkthrough of the process for generating, saving, and managing your OpenAI API keys.

 ## 3. Final Setup Test: Running Code and Checking Keys